MicrosoftDocs/sql-docs/azure-sql/managed-instance/performance-guidance.md

 - Tune your application and apply some best practices that can improve performance.
 - Tune the database by changing indexes and queries to more efficiently work with data.

-This article assumes that you have reviewed the [overview of monitoring and tuning](../database/monitor-tune-overview.md) and its related articles related to troubleshooting performance issues.
+This article assumes that you have reviewed the [overview of monitoring and tuning](../database/monitor-tune-overview.md) and [Monitor performance by using the Query Store](/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=azuresqldb-mi-current&preserve-view=true).
 Additionally, this article assumes that you do not have a performance issue related to CPU resource utilization that can be resolved by increasing the compute size or service tier to provide more resources to your database.

 > [!NOTE]
-> For similar guidance, see [Tune applications and databases for performance in Azure SQL Database](../database/performance-guidance.md?view=azuresql-db&preserve-view=true).
+> For similar guidance in Azure SQL Database, see [Tune applications and databases for performance in Azure SQL Database](../database/performance-guidance.md?view=azuresql-db&preserve-view=true).

 ## Tune your application